arx/ArxLibertatis/README.md

 The game will try to rename all used files in the user directory (but not the data directory) to lowercase on the first run.
 System-wide installations with case-sensitive filesystems always need to manually rename the files to lowercase - this is done automatically by the `arx-install-data` script.

-To print all directories searched by arx on Linux, run
+To print all directories searched by arx, run

     $ arx --list-dirs